harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 6:25pm 21/11/25
 Going to commit this evening's changes; have not yet updated this setup's python version I just realised, so hopefully that didn't break anything.
 I don't think so.
 Mostly I just want a firm copy of what I've done so far so I can delineate with whatever happens next.
 Probably want to try to get rid of locations.py entirely, really.

+7:50 commit done, couple more little things sorted.

+Next task:

+    #TODO: Need to remove the item from the location.
+Currently it just 'duplicates' whatever is picked up because it's never removed from its origin.

+I need to work on this.

+Well until then, have just done the auto-formatting on the script parts.
+It's okay.
+Needs some tweaking but I can see the value in it.